-- Amending the Law on Food Safety and Products and Materials in Contact with Food (OG 54/02 and 84/07) is drafted with the aim of further harmonisation of the national legislation with the EU legislation concerning the following EU legal acts.
-The general principles and competences, the risk assessment, communication and risk management, precaution and transparency principles, the regulations that refer to the food safety, the obligations of food operators and consumer protection, official food safety and quality control, keeping a register, permitting facilities to start production, storage, placing products on the market, export-import, accredited laboratories, crisis and emergencies management. - By the end of 2007, 12 bylaws are planned to be adopted - Adoption of a National Strategy for Food Safety.
+• Amending the Law on Food Safety and Products and Materials in Contact with Food (OG 54/02 and 84/07) is drafted with the aim of further harmonisation of the national legislation with the EU legislation concerning the following EU legal acts69.
+The general principles and competences, the risk assessment, communication and risk management, precaution and transparency principles, the regulations that refer to the food safety, the obligations of food operators and consumer protection, official food safety and quality control, keeping a register, permitting facilities to start production, storage, placing products on the market, export-import, accredited laboratories, crisis and emergencies management.

-&lt;sup>69 320002R0178, 32004R0852, 32004R0882, 32004R0853, 32004R0853, 32000R0013 and 31997R0258
+320002R0178, 32004R0852, 32004R0882, 32004R0853, 32004R0853, 32000R0013 and 31997R0258